 The exam in this course is a standard closed-book 3 hour written examination.
-University approved calculators are allowed.
-The examination tests analytical and critical thinking and general understanding of the course material in a controlled fashion.
-Questions may be drawn from any aspect of the course, unless specifically indicated otherwise by the lecturer.
+Only University approved calculators are allowed.
+The examination tests critical thinking and general understanding of the course material in a controlled fashion.
+Questions may be drawn from any any material delivered during the course, unless specifically indicated otherwise by the lecturer.
 Marks will be assigned according to the correctness of the responses.